mudler/LocalAI/README.md

 The API doesn't inject a default prompt for talking to the model.
 You have to use a prompt similar to what's described in the standford-alpaca docs: https://github.com/tatsu-lab/stanford_alpaca#data-release.

 <details>
 You can use a default template for every model present in your model path, by creating a corresponding file with the `.tmpl` suffix next to your model.
-For instance, if the model is called `foo.bin`, you can create a sibiling file, `foo.bin.tmpl` which will be used as a default prompt, for instance this can be used with alpaca:
+For instance, if the model is called `foo.bin`, you can create a sibling file, `foo.bin.tmpl` which will be used as a default prompt and can be used with alpaca:

 ```
-Below is an instruction that describes a task.
+The below instruction describes a task.
 Write a response that appropriately completes the request.

 ### Instruction:
 {{.Input}}